texttochange/vusion-backend/README.rst

 	3. Open PowerShell as admin by right clicking on the PowerShell icon and selecting ‘Run as Admin’.

-	4. To solve permission issues, run the following command
+	4. To solve permission issues, run the following command.

 	    ::

 	         Set-ExecutionPolicy Unrestricted

-	5. Enter the following commands in PowerShell
+	5. Enter the following commands in PowerShell.

             ::

 		mkdir c:\envs
 		cd c:\envs

-	6. Download the following files into your new folder
+	6. Download the following files into your new folder.

 	    ::

 		http://python-distribute.org/distribute_setup.py